 As a general rule of thumb, you should eat every 20 minutes on a long sportive.

 Obviously, though this rule is just guidance as it depends on WHAT you ingest.
 I can only talk from personally experience of riding 6-8 hour sportives/races/long rides and pass on what I’ve found over the years.
 This may or may not suit you, but this is what has worked/has not worked for me out on the road (i.e. not in a sports lab):

 - A cereal bar and/or pieces of fruit cake – probably the best form of food for a long sportive because I find the amount of energy lasts for a good 25 minutes before having to top up again.
 I will delve in again and eat an energy bar at the 20 minute point throughout my sportive.

-At the moment, I use Clif Energy Bars, non chewy, easy to eat and easy to open the wrapper.
-At the time of writing this today, I notice Evans Cycles have a 15% sale on all energy bars, so worth a browse!
+At the moment, I use High5 Energy Bars, non chewy, easy to eat and easy to open the wrapper.

 - ‘Pate des fruits’ or energy gels – never worked well because they don’t give enough energy – even though it’s stated they are high energy, I continually found I had to top up with them every 10-15 minutes to get the same energy boost as a simple cereal bar or fruit cake.
 Great for the last 10km of a 2.5 hour triathlon, hopeless for long sportives + 3 hours!

 - Sandwiches - the most fantastic energy boost eaten in combination with cereal bars AFTER about the 3 hour 30 point.
 I believe there is a tipping point in a long bike ride where you NEED something substantial to boost your carb tank.
 A good sandwich with honey or peanut butter can lift your whole ride.
 The only drawback is it’s cumbersome to eat – hence why I only eat it once an hour from about 3hr30 onwards.